FrederikLizakJohansen/Batch_PDF_py37/README.md

 # Batch_PDF

+Fork based on python 2.7 implementation: https://github.com/EmilSkaaning/Batch_PDF Updated to work for python 3.7

+---

-Coverting total scattering data into PDF.
+Converting total scattering data into PDF.

 The script consists of multiple part.